The-Balance-FFXIV/balance-static/content/jobs/tanks/paladin/basic-guide.md

 \
 Full size: [Paladin Rotation Loop](https://xiv.sleepyshiba.com/pld/img/loop.png)

 During the filler phase, only two out of three Atonements are used because the natural rotation is approximately 64 seconds long.
-Dropping a GCD minimizes the natural drift on the 60-second cooldown Fight or Flight and Requiescat and is the best option in a vacuum.
+Dropping a GCD minimizes the natural drift on the 60-second cooldown Fight or Flight, and Requiescat and is the best option in a vacuum.

 Damaging oGCDs like Circle of Scorn and Expiacion should be used on cooldown, ideally with two charges of Intervene being pooled for Fight or Flight.
-Requiescat can be used any time after the fourth Fight or Flight GCD for the buff to last until Confiteor.
+Requiescat can be used any time after the 4th Fight or Flight GCD for the buff to last until Confiteor.

 ### Using Fight or Flight